wprender/cloudbreak-docs/docs/mesos/intro.md

 ####1.
 No support for Consul or other custom DNS solution.

 On Mesos, Cloudbreak does not provide a custom DNS solution like on other cloud providers, where Cloudbreak uses Consul to resolve addresses for nodes and some services (such as Ambari server).
-In this technucal preview, containers are deployed with `net=host`, so Mesos nodes must be set up manually in order to be able to resolve hostnames to IP addresses and vice versa.
+In this technucal preview, containers are deployed with `net=host`, so Mesos nodes must be set up manually in order to resolve hostnames to IP addresses and vice versa.
 You can resolve them by creating the `/etc/hosts` file on each node in the cluster.

 For example, consider this scenario:
 - There are 5 nodes in the Mesos cluster: `node1, node2, node3, node4 and node5` with IP addresses of `10.0.0.1 to 10.0.0.5` respectively.